Skip to main content

 MethodDescription

-execute()Runs an AgentWorkflow (and optionally a Grader) for a single request
+execute()Runs an AgentWorkflow and optionally a Grader for one request

 max_concurrencyMaximum parallel executions.
 0 means no limit.